 When it comes to creating a better user experience online, we can actually take advice from how men shop.

-It is often assumed that men hate shopping and have no greater motivation to shop other than pure necessity, obviously to keep them protected from the elements and maybe to attract a mate.
-But this idea is based on a narrow understanding of the male consumer.
+It is often assumed that men hate shopping and have no greater motivation to shop other than pure necessity.
+This idea is based on a narrow understanding of the male consumer.

 Men approach shopping in a logical and efficient manner (utilitarian).
 In contrast, traditional retail stores are designed to be inefficient on purpose.
 Usually, merchandising manipulates the customer’s indecisive nature and emotional motivations easily persuading the unsuspecting person to buy more than intended.
 This is achieved through visual merchandising which parades the potential customer around the store to view more items that needed and add more considerations to their original shopping purpose.
 This type of shopping does indeed trap many women into buying more products than needed but at the same time repels men from enjoying the shopping experience.
 Men value efficient shopping experiences, so naturally aimlessly walking through a store for inspiration is a turnoff.
 Hence why there is a growing trend for men shopping online ( see photo below).